 Make sure you use Dollar Tree coupons to get items even cheaper.
 See all the best Dollar Tree deals while you’re at it.

-4. Store spices you need for your camping food ideas in a pill organizer.
+4. Store the spices you need for your camping food ideas in a pill organizer.

 Stop taking those bulky spice containers camping with you.
 Instead, store just enough spice for the weekend in a pill organizer.
 This is ideal because you can reach in and pinch what you need, opening only the spice you’re using.

-Plus, you can find a pill organizer on Amazon for just a little over $5.
-The dollar store is another good place to look.
+Plus, you can find a pill organizer for just $1.00 at the dollar store.

 5. Omelets in a Ziploc bag are one of the best camping food hacks.